redhat-openstack/website/source/uncategorized/lbaas.html.md

     | 429be6ec-a069-4dcd-bfca-33cd42606d39 | rhel-03 | ACTIVE | None       | Running     | private=10.0.0.5 |
     +--------------------------------------+---------+--------+------------+-------------+------------------+

-Before creating a load balancer, we can test that each server is running the httpd service by creating three floating IP addresses and associating them with the virtual machines.
-Then, use a simple curl or wget command to send a HTTP request to each virtual machine.
-We expect that the HTTP response will be the virtual machine's host name.
+Before creating a load balancer, optionally test that each server is running the httpd service by creating three floating IP addresses and associating them with the virtual machines.
+Then, use a simple curl or wget command to send an HTTP request to each virtual machine.
+The HTTP response should be the virtual machine's host name.
 This step is not required since the servers will be accessible via the load balancer later on in our example.

-Check to see what networks are available.
+Check to see what networks are available:

     # neutron net-list
     +--------------------------------------+---------+--------------------------------------------------+